waseemyusuf/market-api/README.md

     ```
     GET /api/products
     ```
-    An optional parameter, `available`, can be set to `true` (case-sensitive) to return products with inventory_count greater than 0 only.
+    An optional parameter, `available`, can be set to `true` to return products with inventory_count greater than 0 only.
     ```
     GET /api/products?available=true
     ```